Date palm: In culture

 Dates are mentioned more than 50 times in the Bible and 20 times in the Quran.
 Date palms holds great significance in Abrahamic religions.
 The tree was heavily cultivated as a food source in ancient Israel where Judaism and subsequently Christianity developed.
 Date palm leaves are used for Palm Sunday in the Christian religion.

 Ancient Rome

-In Ancient Rome, the palm fronds used in triumphal processions to symbolize victory were most likely those of P. dactylifera.
+In Ancient Rome, the palm fronds used in triumphal processions to symbolise victory were most likely those of P. dactylifera.
 The date palm was a popular garden plant in Roman peristyle gardens, though it would not bear fruit in the more temperate climate of Italy.
-It is recognizable in frescoes from Pompeii and elsewhere in Italy, including a garden scene from the House of the Wedding of Alexander.
+It is recognisable in frescoes from Pompeii and elsewhere in Italy, including a garden scene from the House of the Wedding of Alexander.

 Ancient Israel and Judaism

 The date palm is one of the "Seven Species" (shivat haminim) traditionally associated with the Land of Israel and revered in Jewish tradition.
 The date palm has historically been considered a symbol of Judea and the Jewish people.